What is Fractional.art?

 How It Works

 As an NFT owner, when you come to the Fractional platform you will be able to mint an NFT Vault.
-This vault will take custody of your NFT and in exchange it will give you 100% of the fractional ownership tokens.
+This vault then stores your NFT and in exchange it will give you 100% of the fractional ownership tokens.
 At this point, the NFT owner can do whatever they please with the fractions they have.
 For example, they can sell them in a Dutch auction, add liquidity to Sushiswap or just give them to friends.
 Fraction owners maintain collective ownership on the locked up NFT.
 In the instance a buyer emerges, they can send ETH equal or greater to the reserve price of the asset.
 This initiates an auction.
 Upon completion, the auction winner will receive the NFT and fraction owners will be able to claim the ETH paid.

 We are actively looking for community members to help structure and build out the Fractional space.
 There are so many interesting distribution, buyout, and governance possibilities to be build.

 Disclaimer: The Fractional Token Company, its officers, team, and community representatives are not registered financial advisors.
 All opinions shared on Twitter, Discord, or through other public channels are those of the respective individuals alone.
-Fractions (fractional ownership tokens) are solely intended to increase participant access to collectable, provable ownership of digital art and their respective communities.
+Fractions (fractional tokens) are solely intended to increase participant access to collectable, provable ownership of digital art and their respective communities.
 Fractional does not condone the creation, buying, or selling fractions as a means of investment.
 The Fractional Token Company is not responsible for how curators choose to market their NFTs.
 Similarly, The Fractional Token Company does not create, handle, or manage the intermediary platforms, or networks through which fractions can be transferred, sold, or purchased.
 Publications from Fractional.art are solely for information and entertainment purposes only.
 Please consult and work directly with tax, legal, financial, and investment professionals before making any fractional creation, transferring, and purchasing decisions.